 Dopamine D2/3 receptor agonists bind post-synaptic striatal dopamine receptors to increase dopaminergic neurotransmission and reduce parkinsonism symptoms.
 Ropinirole (oral), pramipexole (oral), and rotigotine (transdermal) are the most widely used agents.
 In advanced disease, subcutaneous apomorphine is continuously delivered via external pump or is used for rapid rescue therapy (via injection).
 The ergot derivative dopamine agonists cabergoline, pergolide, and bromocriptine are not recommended as first-line dopamine agonist therapy, and bromocriptine is associated with the development of fibrotic tissue.
-Ergot derivatives require specialized side effect monitoring, but they remain options for patients lacking benefit or tolerability with other dopamine agonists [74; 90].
+Pergolide was withdrawn from the U.S. market due to increased risk of cardiac fibrosis [98].
+Ergot derivatives require specialized side effect monitoring, but they remain options for patients lacking benefit or tolerability with other dopamine agonists [79; 99].

 Dopamine agonists are the second most potent drug class (after levodopa) for motor symptom control in PD and are effective at all stages of the condition.
-Initial dopaminergic therapy using dopamine agonists (versus levodopa) is associated with reduced/delayed treatment-related complications, such as levodopainduced dyskinesia and motor fluctuations [7; 91].
+Initial dopaminergic therapy using dopamine agonists (versus levodopa) is associated with reduced/ delayed treatment-related complications, such as levodopa-induced dyskinesia and motor fluctuations [8; 100].
+Due to side effects of long-term treatment with levodopa, initiation of treatment with dopamine agonist monotherapy is now recommended in young patients to postpone therapy with levodopa and the subsequent development of extrapyramidal side effects [101; 102].
 However, poor tolerability can limit the use of dopamine agonists.
 While dopamine agonists are less likely to lead to motor fluctuations in early disease than levodopa, they are less effective for motor symptoms and carry greater risk of side effects such hallucinations, psychosis, hypotension, peripheral edema, excessive daytime somnolence, and impulse control disorders.
-In patients older than 70 years of age, dopamine agonists should be used with caution or avoided entirely [89].
-All patients taking ropinirole, pramipexole, or rotigotine should be monitored for changes in blood pressure, daytime alertness, weight, and heart rate [88].
+In patients older than 70 years of age, dopamine agonists should be used with caution or avoided entirely [95].
+All patients taking ropinirole, pramipexole, or rotigotine should be monitored for changes in blood pressure, daytime alertness, weight, and heart rate [94].